 THEREFORE, CHRIST’S SECOND COMING, FOR HIS WEDDING HAS ALREADY TAKEN PLACE.

-ready married to Christ– Jerry.
+We are already married to Christ– Jerry.

 But, the Wedding of Christ is posited at the coming of the Lord in the destruction of “Babylon”– Revelation 19.
 McD-Rome-Wed